 Google Cloud Private Service Connect and Snowflake

-This topic describes concepts and how to configure Google Cloud Private Service Connect to connect your Google Cloud Virtual Private Cloud (VPC) network subnet to your Snowflake account hosted on Google Cloud Platform without traversing the public Internet.
+This topic describes concepts and how to configure Google Cloud Private Service Connect to connect your Google Cloud Virtual Private Cloud (VPC) network subnet to your Snowflake account hosted on Google Cloud without traversing the public Internet.

 Note that Google Cloud Private Service Connect is not a service provided by Snowflake.
 It is a Google service that Snowflake enables for use with your Snowflake account.